Section 1 - Overview

 Section 9.6 - Campus Carry

 At the present time no weapons are allowed on campus.
-The law goes into effect in the August 1, 2016.
-Once the law goes into effect, the University Union will follow university policy regarding concealed handgun licenses.
+The law went into effect on the August 1, 2016.
+The university's policy regarding concealed handgun licenses can be found here.

 Section 9.7 - Damage or Loss Policy